-Housing Access and Support Services, funded by the Province, have offices on Lombard Street in downtown Toronto.
-This location is the hub from which 15 workers connect with the City’s homeless and “underhoused”.
+Housing Access and Support Services, funded by the Province, has 15 workers who connect with the City’s homeless and “underhoused”.
 Housing workers have networks of affordable housing sites and landlords.
 They seek out new landlords who are open to housing people on low incomes and work with landlords to ensure ongoing success in an individual’s tenancy.

 Eight workers travel throughout Toronto to reach out to people in shelters and community centres.
 They build relationships, determine needs and help each person to secure appropriate, affordable housing.